ninjacom/100-days-of-code/r1-log.md

 ### R1D16
 Day 14 of #javascript30 (JS References vs. Copying), and worked on my #freeCodeCamp Portfolio page on my local machine.

+### R1D17
+Day 15 of #javascript30 (LocalStorage and Event Delegation), and I did the "extra credit" of adding 3 more buttons check all/ uncheck all/ remove all items.